 Making Your Own Dairy Alternatives

-We’ve already seen that every sort of dairy alternative is available at natural foods groceries.
+We’ve already seen that natural food stores sell every imaginable sort of dairy substitute.
 But you can also make your own dairy replacements from scratch.
 The Non-Dairy Evolution Cookbook, offers recipes for every conceivable variety of dairy product.
 It’s got recipes for soy milk, cheesy spreads, coffee creamer, yogurt, and more.
 On top of all this, the book features several dozen hard cheese recipes.

 You can also make vegan milks at home—an easy project that offers great savings over commercial non-dairy brands.
 The New Milks offers complete instructions for making numerous varieties of vegan milk, using your choice of soybeans, nuts, seeds, or grains.
 It also features recipes for meals that include these milks as key ingredients.
 The book is beautifully organized and photographed.